-The word sire in the horse world is usually used in place of father.
+The word sire in the horse world is usually used in place of the father.
 A horse’s father is the sire, and so is the horse’s male parent.
 A foal’s sire then is the stallion who was bred to the mare to produce that foal.
-It is impossible for a mare to be a sire, as sire only refers to the male antecedents of a horse.
+A mare can't be a sire, as sire only refers to the male antecedents of a horse.

 The sire can be used in the past tense.
 If a certain stallion is a foal’s father, it is said to have sired that foal.